Tottenham Hotspur v Manchester City

 Published

-BBC Local News: London -- Live coverage of Sunday's Women's Super League game between Tottenham Hotspur and Manchester City.Full Article
+BBC Local News: Manchester -- Live coverage of Sunday's Women's Super League game between Tottenham Hotspur and Manchester City.Full Article

 Published

-BBC Local News: London -- Live coverage of Sunday's Women's Super League game between Tottenham Hotspur and Manchester City.Full Article
+BBC Local News: Manchester -- Live coverage of Sunday's Women's Super League game between Tottenham Hotspur and Manchester City.Full Article

 From Emi Buendia joining Arsenal, to Declan Rice going to Chelsea every club gets a look in.
 Who should Manchester United,..